isaacnmm/pestpolicy-hugo2XX/content/posts/do-chipmunks-live-underground/index.md

 ##  How does a Chipmunk Burrow Look Inside?

-When you dig the ground radially with intentions to view the [chipmunks underground shelter](https://www.humanesociety. org/resources/what-do-about-chipmunks), you will see/find a long excavated narrow tunnel of varying width.
+When you dig the ground radially with intentions to view the [chipmunks underground shelter](https://www.humanesociety.org/resources/what-do-about-chipmunks),you will see/find a long excavated narrow tunnel of varying width.

 How deep are chipmunk holes?
 The central part of the burrow is slightly raised to avoid flooding in case water leaks.
 Moreover, the chamber might be reinforced with grass or leaves to create more warmth for the Chipmunks.